Gunmen attack major Shiite holy site in Iran, killing 15 - NewsBreak

 In a separate development, most of the remaining portion of a 10-story tower that collapsed earlier this year in the southwestern city of Abadan, killing at least 41 people, fell on Wednesday, state-run media reported.
 The state-run IRNA news agency reported that a woman in a car parked near the site was killed.
 Other parts of the building had collapsed last month.

-The deadly collapse of the Metropol Building on May 23 became a lightning rod for protests in Abadan, some 660 kilometers (410 miles) southwest of the capital, Tehran.
+The deadly collapse of the Metropol Building on May 23 became a lightning rod for protests in Abadan, some 410 miles southwest of the capital, Tehran.
 The disaster shined a spotlight on shoddy construction practices, government corruption and negligence in Iran.

 Videos spread online of the remaining tower crashing into the street as massive clouds of dust billowed into the sky.